yeojz/otplib/packages/otplib-preset-default/README.md

 # @otplib/preset-default

-> otplib node bundle with pre-configured adapters to get started quickly.
+> otplib node bundle with pre-configured plugins to get started quickly.

 See our [project readme][project-v-readme] for more information or visit the [demo website][project-v-site].